 - o Program request.

-- Waiver beneficiary demographics.
+- o Waiver participant demographics.

-- o Waiver beneficiary conditions and related support needs.
+- o diagnosis, medication, specialized therapies, and special care needs.

-- o Informal caregiver availability.

-- o Physician Attestation.

-- o Date of LOC request and determination.
+- o Date of LOC request

-When nursing or hospital facility LOC is established through the SRF, the CAP IT system electronically transmits to the Medicaid's Fiscal Agent the level of care decision to enter the prior approval eligibility in the Medicaid Management System.
-A prior approved LOC is one of two components required in the State's MMIS in order to adjudicate waiver claims.
+When a LOC clinical indicator is present, the CAP Business system electronically transmits to the Medicaid's Fiscal Agent the level of care confirmation decision to indicator prior approval for waiver services.
+An approved LOC is one of two components required in the State's MMIS in order to adjudicate waiver claims.
 The second component is the assignment of a waiver special coverage code.